Delhi: Building collapses in Sabzi Mandi area, rescue operations underway | Law-Order

 - India

-A building collapsed in north Delhi's Sabzi Mandi area on Monday, police said.
+A building collapsed in north Delhi's Sabzi Mandi area on Monday, following which seven fire tenders were rushed to the spot for rescue operations, officials said.

 A person trapped under the debris was rescued and rushed to a nearby hospital, a senior police officer said, adding that the rescue operations were still underway.